-- G.2.1 The ultimate destination for all such drugs is the Non-Controlled Drug Disposal Bin (non-CDDB) that is locked in the cupboard in the corridor to the patients' smoking room at all times. - G.2.2 Each non-CDDB has its own identity number. - G.2.3 All items that are disposed of in a non-CDDB are recorded on the non-Controlled Drug Disposal Form that carries the same identitiy number as the non-CDDB.
+- G.2.1 The ultimate destination for all such drugs is the Non-Controlled Drug Disposal Bin (non-CDDB) that is locked in the cupboard in the inpatient unit visitor's toilet at all times. - G.2.2 Each non-CDDB has its own identitiy number. - G.2.3 All items that are disposed of in a non-CDDB are recorded on the non-Controlled Drug Disposal Form that carries the same identitiy number as the non-CDDB.
 Each non-CDDB must have its own separate form.
 The form is kept directly underneath the corresponding non-CDDB.
-When the pharmacological identity of the product being disposed of is unknown, it can still be disposed of but the name of the drug is replaced by the word "Unknown" on the non-Controlled drug Disposal form. - G.2.4 Whenever a non-CDDB becomes full, its lid is locked closed, the bin is labeled with the consignment number "18 01 09", and the bin remains in the locked in the cupboard in the corridor to the patients' smoking room until such time as it is collected by Grundons, an authorised contractor for the removal of pharmaceutical waste.
+When the pharmacological identity of the product being disposed of is unknown, it can still be disposed of but the name of the drug is replaced by the word "Unknown" on the non-Controlled drug Disposal form. - G.2.4 Whenever a non-CDDB becomes full, its lid is locked closed, the bin is labeled with the consignment number "18 01 09", and the bin remains in the locked cupboard in the inpatient unit visitor's toilet until such time as it is collected by Grundons, an authorised contractor for the removal of pharmaceutical waste.
 Only then is a new non-CDDB and form started. - G.2.5 Whenever a non-CDDB is ready for collection, it is placed near the inside of the laundry back door on the morning of the next weekly waste collection visit by Grundon.
 The associated non-Controlled Drug Disposal Forms are passed on to the Accounts Department for storage in order to ensure that we maintain a complete audit trail for these drugs.